Northwestern gartersnakes are the smallest gartersnake species in Washington.

 Terrestrial gartersnakes are found in southwestern Canada and western United States.

 Each time a rattlesnake sheds its skin, a new segment is added to their rattle.

 Pacific gopher snake eggs are some of the largest eggs of any snake found in the United States.

-Striped Whipsnakes can be found in certain parts of western United States and northern Mexico.
+Striped Whipsnakes occur in specific parts of the western United States and northern Mexico.

-The entire length of California Mountain Kingsnakes consist of repeating bands of red, black, and white.
+The entire length of a California Mountain Kingsnake's body consists of repeating bands of red, black and white.

 Desert nightsnakes are often mistaken for rattlesnakes but their venom is harmless to humans.